 1. Make sure that you protect your Instant Pot

 Find a sturdy box or bag to transport your Instant Pot.
 I first learned about these amazing Eco Planet Shopping Boxes from the Instant Pot Facebook group.
 I found mine at my local Walmart for $4 – at the end of check out with the other reusable shopping bags.
 But they aren’t always there, so finding them on Amazon is wonderful.
-Each Eco Planet Shopping Box has sturdy size, durable handles, and can hold up to 30 pounds (don’t confuse these with their shopping BAGS – you want the shopping BOX).
+Each shopping box has sturdy size, durable handles, and can hold up to 30 pounds (don’t confuse these with shopping BAGS – you want the shopping BOX).
 The Instant Pot fits securely and PERFECTLY snug, with room to tuck in a few tools along the side.

 2. Bring a spare sealing ring with you.

 The last thing you want while on vacation is to have a sealing ring melt, rip, crack, or break.
 The sealing rings are rubber and will eventually deteriorate.
 So I recommend you purchase an extra sealing ring to bring on hand.
 Bring a spare, skip a potential crisis.

 I keep an Instant Pot Packing Checklist.
 Because the last thing you want to do is forget something important… like your power cord or sealing ring.
 I also put accessories on my packing list (see #5).